Pratham-Jha-eng/House_Prices_Kaggle/README.md

 Our final XGBoost champion landed a **0.15** on the Kaggle leaderboard!
 This awesome score proved that our detective work, gold mining, and choice of a powerful model paid off.

-The next adventure?
-Fine-tuning our XGBoost champion's magic dials (`hyperparameters`) to see if we can climb even higher!

 ---

 ## 🚀 How to Run This Adventure